VEuPathDB/WDK/View/docs/CLIENT_ARCHITECTURE.markdown

 Maintain and modify application state based on Actions.

 ## Actions
-Message describe a requested change to the application.
+Message that describes a requested change to the application.

 ## View Controllers
 Manages dispatching Actions and observing changes to Stores, and rendering Views based on these changes.